AndreVelde/mars-rover/TECH_DEBT.md

 - Adjust changeDirection to remove the if else statements [x]
 - Adjust changeState to remove if else for command Move [x]
 - Check in rover if it is exactly 3 after splitting up the values in the constructor [x]
+- Check in rover if it throws an error when a invalid direction is given [ ]